 Life Science is one of the ten special-designed ePrep courses by NTU to help NSFs, NSMen, and others to better prepare for their university studies, whether in the local universities in Singapore or foreign universities.

-This Life Science ePrep course is developed in collaboration with the textbook publishers, Cengage, and is based on the popular textbook “Biology: Concepts and Applications” by Cecil Starr, CA Evers, and Lisa Starr, currently in its 10th edition.
+This Life Science ePrep course is developed in collaboration with the textbook publishers, Cengage, and is based on the popular textbook “Biology: The Unity and Diversity of Life” by Cecie Starr, et al., currently in its 15th edition.
 A hard copy of the textbook is provided to every student at no additional cost, and it also comes with excellent learning materials on life science provided by the textbook publishers.
 Due to time constraints, the focus of this Life Science ePrep course is on Genetics for the purpose of certification.
 However, materials on all the remaining 39 chapters are also provided.

 To help the students to have a more complete academic preparation for their university studies, there are also lots of materials on other subjects such as physics, calculus, statistics, and other branches of mathematics, business finance, corporate finance, engineering economy, business ethics, engineering ethics, psychology, Python programming, etc., so that the students not only get to build up a strong foundation on life science, they also get to strengthen their knowledge on many other subjects as well.
 Samples of the materials on life science and other subjects provided can be found below.
 Most of these materials can be downloaded for later studies.